paketo-community/rust/README.md

 ### A Builder

-In this repo is a sample `builder.toml` that you can use to create your own builder.
+In this repo is a sample `example-builder.toml` that you can use to create your own builder.
 We do not publish a builder, so if you'd like to use this route you must first create the builder.

-To create the builder, just run `pack builder create <published-to>/rust-builder --config builder.toml`.
-For example, `pack builder create paketocommunity/rust-builder --config builder.toml`.
+To create the builder, just run `pack builder create <published-to>/rust-builder --config example-builder.toml`.
+For example, `pack builder create paketocommunity/rust-builder --config example-builder.toml`.

 You can then build an app with it using `pack build <image-name> --builder <published-to>/rust-builder`.